stevenjmesser/boring-magic/_pages/services.md

 We all want to solve users’ problems today.
 But if you don’t have capacity right now, you’ll want to call in some help.

 In partnership with our trusted developer and designer, we’ll work with you to get an MVP or new feature built and launched.
+(We’ve built AI-enabled products too.)

 [Bring in our team →](/contact/)